1. Access and attempt unlimited JAMB/UTME CBT Past Questions in any subject @ JAMB/UTME CBT Portal

 Finding it difficult to download?
 Read the Download Guide below:

-At Adfly webpage, look out for the SKIP AD box at the right hand corner of your browser, click on it.
+At Adfly webpage, look out for the SKIP AD box at the right hand corner of your browser, click to redirect to download page.
 Couldn’t Download?
-Contact [email protected] for direct download link to your email address inbox.
-Premium members receives download links in their email inbox.
+Report to [email protected]